alfonsekon/delete-me-vim/README.md

 # Delete Me!
 Vim

 Welcome to `Delete Me!
 Vim`!
 A simple VS Code extension that aims to train your Vim Motions.
-This was ***heavily*** inspired by ThePrimegen's [vim-be-good](https://github.com/ThePrimeagen/vim-be-good) plugin.
+This was ***heavily*** inspired by ThePrimeagen's [vim-be-good](https://github.com/ThePrimeagen/vim-be-good) plugin.

 ## Features